 This Von Haus 60L 2 in 1 Recycling Bin fits in the gap perfectly at the end of the worktop and makes life so much easier for me.
 Not only is it more convenient when I’m cooking etc but it’s also encouraging the rest of my family to think about what they’re throwing away.

 I have baskets and boxes in my bedroom to keep everything tidy in the drawers and now I have started to implement it in the kitchen too.

 I found this brilliant cutlery divider in Lidl and it’s literally been the best thing I’ve bought in quite a while.
-It starts off much small when bought and then pulls out each side to reveal a couple of other compartments to maximise the width of the drawer.
+It starts off much more compact when bought and then pulls out each side to reveal a couple of other compartments to maximise the width of the drawer.
 It was as if it was made to measure.
 This was super cheap too at £5.99.

 Finally the cutlery is organised and with the addition of the top tray that slides from side to side, it means that I can now fit in everything without having to store utensils in the drawer below.

 You can really make a difference by making some simple changes to how you store things.
 The result will be that you save time and make less work for yourself!

 Nb.
 I was sent the Von Haus 2 in 1 Recycling Bin for the purpose of this review.
 All views and opinions remain entirely my own.